xStocks 101: How This Platform Unlocked Tokenized Stocks for More Portfolio Flexibility

 How Falcon Finance Brings Additional Utility to the xStocks

-In practice, the true value of tokenized stocks is unlocked the moment a user's exposure begins working within the wider crypto and DeFi on-chain infrastructure.
-This is exactly why Falcon Finance partnered with Backed to integrate xStocks into its collateral framework.
+In practice, tokenized stocks unlock real value when they start working within crypto and DeFi infrastructure.
+That's why Falcon Finance partnered with Backed to integrate xStocks into its collateral framework.

-As a Falcon Finance user, you can deposit tokenized stocks issued by xStocks — NVDAx, MSTRx, SPYx, and other supported instruments — into the protocol and use them as collateral to mint USDf, Falcon’s synthetic dollar.
-You can then stake USDf to earn a portion of yield generated by the protocol.
-Collateral can be claimed back when you close a position.
+As a Falcon Finance user, you can deposit xStocks tokens like NVDAx, MSTRx, SPYx, and other supported instruments as collateral to mint USDf, Falcon's synthetic dollar.
+From there, you can stake USDf to earn protocol yield.
+Collateral is returned when you close your position.

 A fragment of the list of digital assets, eligible for depositing to Falcon Finance